 Even though some bikinis and a one-piece swimsuit can cover many C-section scars, they are often visible while wearing low-slung pants and undergarments.
 They can sometimes produce insecurity for women in the bedroom, as well.

-However, a fractional CO2 pixel laser can dramatically reduce the appearance of embarrassing C-section scars and restore confidence and self-esteem to women who may be unhappy with their appearance.
-On a functional level, the CO2 pixel laser also helps minimize irritation that sometimes occurs with raised C-section scars rubbing against clothing.
+However, a fractional ablative radio-frequency pixel laser can dramatically reduce the appearance of embarrassing C-section scars and restore confidence and self-esteem to women who may be unhappy with their appearance.
+On a functional level, the fractional ablative radio-frequency laser also helps minimize irritation that sometimes occurs with raised C-section scars rubbing against clothing.

 About C-Section Scar

 A C-section scar is the result of a Cesarean delivery, which is a planned or unplanned surgical procedure to deliver a baby via abdominal and uterine incisions.
 The visible C-section scar is usually a horizontal line on the abdomen near the bikini or pubic line.